darkwinTech/assignment-2/README.md

 features using HTML, CSS, and JavaScript.
-For Dynamic Content, I implemented a personalized greeting that updates based on the time of day and the user’s stored name, added interactive buttons that allow users to switch between sections such as “Skills” and “Education,” and created a project list that can be filtered and sorted by criteria like date or title.
+For Dynamic Content, I implemented a personalized greeting that updates based on the time of day and the user’s stored name, added interactive buttons that allow users to switch between sections such as “Skills” and “Education,” and created a project cards that can be sorted by date.
 In the Data Handling section, I integrated the Cat API to fetch and display random images, and developed a simple contact form that validates user inputs, shows confirmation messages, and stores submitted data in local storage for persistence.
 For Animations and Transitions, I added smooth fade-in effects to improve the user experience and make the website feel more engaging.
-Lastly, for Error Handling and User Feedback, I implemented inline error messages for invalid or empty fields (such as the email input), displayed friendly messages when API requests failed with an option to retry, and included loading states “Loading a cute cat” text while data is being fetched.
+Finally, for Error Handling and User Feedback, I implemented inline error messages for invalid or empty fields (such as the email input), displayed friendly messages when API requests failed with an option to retry, and included loading states “Loading a cute cat” text while data is being fetched.
 ## ✨ Features